To have a true appreciation for Harriet's life, one must first understand her family background and the context in which she was raised:

 On 10 June 1906, Harriet's mother Emily marked her 88th birthday by having her portrait taken in a garden, presumably in Bournemouth or Christchurch, England.
 The photo below was sent to Harriet in New Zealand.

-This photo was taken on her 88th birthday, 10 June 1906.
+The birthday portrait of Emily Day, Harriet's mother.
+This photo was taken on her 88th birthday, 10 June 1906. |

 In February 1907 Joseph and Harriet made a substantial 10 pound donation to the Foreign Mission Fund through the Methodist Church.
-Around this time they sub-let part of their Hastings studio to the tailors Astley & Co
+Around this time they sub-let part of their Hastings studio to the tailors Astley & Co.

 Cobb-Blackman wedding